swdrow/Concrete/REPORT_WRITING_GUIDE.md

 ### Bayesian Linear Regression

-**Model with hyperprior (updated based on feedback):**
+**Model with intercept and hyperprior:**
 ```
+alpha ~ Normal(y_mean, 20)     # Intercept centered at data mean
 tau ~ HalfNormal(10)           # Hyperprior on shrinkage
 beta | tau ~ Normal(0, tau^2)  # Coefficients depend on tau
 sigma ~ HalfNormal(10)         # Noise std
-y | X, beta, sigma ~ Normal(X*beta, sigma^2)
+y | X, alpha, beta, sigma ~ Normal(alpha + X*beta, sigma^2)
 ```

+The intercept (alpha) is centered at the training data mean (~35.8 MPa) since features are standardized to mean zero.
+Without this intercept, predictions would center around zero instead of the true strength range.

-Why the hyperprior on tau?
-It lets the data inform how much shrinkage is appropriate, rather than fixing it arbitrarily.
+The hyperprior on tau lets the data inform how much shrinkage is appropriate, rather than fixing it arbitrarily.

 ### Gaussian Process Regression